Pupil Premium Funding

 All schools are required to report on the amount of funding received and how it is used.
 (Please see the Pupil Premium Strategy Statement below for a breakdown of how we spend the Pupil Premium funding and its impact on outcomes).

-How we decide to spend the Pupil Premium money is influenced by our own evaluations of the schools needs and by educational research presented by the Education Endowment Foundation (education endowment foundation.org.uk) which has reviewed the key approaches designed to improve pupil outcomes, both in terms of progress and attainment.
+How we decide to spend the Pupil Premium money is influenced by our own evaluations of the needs of the school and by educational research presented by the Education Endowment Foundation (education endowment foundation.org.uk) which has reviewed the key approaches designed to improve pupil outcomes, both in terms of progress and attainment.
 Please see the Pupil Premium Strategy for further details regarding our rationale for use of the funding.